Intergalactic star: Observation history

 In January 1997, the Hubble Space Telescope discovered a large number of intergalactic stars in the Virgo Cluster of galaxies.
 Another study, published later in January 1997, confirmed that astronomers had discovered a group of intergalactic planetary nebulae in the Fornax Cluster of galaxies in 1992 and 1993.

 In 2005, at the Smithsonian Center for Astrophysics, Warren Brown and his team attempted to measure the speeds of hypervelocity stars by using the Doppler Technique, by which light is observed for the similar changes that occur in sound when an object is moving away or toward something.
 But the speeds found are only estimated minimums, as in reality their speeds may be larger than the speeds found by the researchers.
 "One of the newfound exiles is moving in the direction of the constellation Ursa Major at about 1.25 million mph with respect to the galaxy.
 It is 240,000 light-years away.
 The other is headed toward the constellation Cancer, outbound at 1.43 million miles per hour and 180,000 light-years away."

 In the late 2000s, a diffuse glow from the intergalactic medium, but of unknown origin, was discovered.
 In 2012, it was suggested and shown that it might originate from intergalactic stars.
 Subsequent observations and studies have elaborated on the issue and described the diffuse extragalactic background radiation in more detail.

 Some Vanderbilt astronomers report that they have identified more than 675 stars at the edge of the Milky Way, between the Andromeda Galaxy and the Milky Way.
 They argue that these stars are hypervelocity (intergalactic) stars that were ejected from the Milky Way's Galactic Center.
 These stars are red giants with a high metallicity (a measure of the proportion of chemical elements other than hydrogen and helium within a star) indicating an inner galactic origin, since stars outside the disks of galaxies tend to have low metallicity and are older.

 Some recently discovered supernovae have been confirmed to have exploded hundreds of thousands of light-years from the nearest star or galaxy.
 Most intergalactic star candidates found in the neighborhood of the Milky Way seem not to have an origin in the Galactic Center but in the Milky Way disk or elsewhere.

+In the late 2010s, an in-depth search for intergalactic star-forming emissions was conducted using SITELLE.
+The spectrometer was used to detect ionized gas structures in the selected galaxy system and analyze their kinematic properties.